 The Tooth Bonding Procedure

-Teeth bonding involves using a tooth-colored resin material, similar to what is used during dental fillings.
-Once the tooth is prepared, the resin material is applied evenly over the imperfection on the tooth that you are trying to conceal.
+Teeth bonding uses a tooth-colored resin material, similar to what is used during dental fillings.
+Once we prepare the tooth, we apply the resin material evenly over the imperfection on the tooth that you are trying to conceal.
 It is sculpted into the desired shape by hand.
 Then, it is hardened to your dental structures using ultraviolet light.

-Some dental concerns cannot be treated using teeth bonding.
+You can’t treat some dental concerns using teeth bonding.
 Your doctor will evaluate your dental concerns and determine if bonding is the appropriate approach or not.
 While we are happy to conceal minor imperfections using teeth bonding, we do not want to cover up major concerns like severe chips or cracks that could lead to future issues or discomfort.
 Rest assured that we will keep the best interests of your future dental health in mind when offering you a treatment option.

 Tooth Bonding FAQs